Research Fellow at Gonville & Caius College

 Director of Studies at Emmanuel and Gonville & Caius Colleges

 James Fox graduated with starred first-class honours in History of Art from Emmanuel College, Cambridge.
-He subsequently completed an AHRC-funded MPhil in British modernism before spending a year on a Herchel Smith Scholarship to Harvard.
-He returned to Cambridge in 2006 to pursue doctoral research (also AHRC funded) in art during the First World War.
-He was appointed Research Fellow at Churchill College, Cambridge in 2009 and at Gonville & Caius the following year.
-He also spent Michaelmas term 2010 as a visiting scholar at the Yale Centre for British Art.
+He subsequently completed an MPhil in British modernism before spending a year on a Herchel Smith Scholarship to Harvard.
+He returned to Cambridge in 2006 to pursue doctoral research in art during the First World War.
+He spent Michaelmas 2010 at Yale University, as a visiting scholar at the British Art Center.
+In January 2011 he joined Gonville & Caius College as a Research Fellow.